 The primary aim of eye movement studies and analyses is to gather insights that can be used to understand attentional behaviours.
 By using a relatively small sample, the tool reliably shows where participants look, in what order and for how long.

-Depending on the research questions, different types of eye cameras can be used in different projects:
+Depending on the research questions, different types of eye trackers can be used in different projects:

 The most popular research outputs are heat maps and gaze plots, but it is important to point out that in addition to these, there are a number of other indicators that can be produced from the data captured by the tools.